code-423n4/2023-01-reserve/README.md

 - What is the overall line coverage percentage provided by your tests?:  95
 - Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:  false
 - Please describe required context:
-- Does it use an oracle?:  true; Specific Asset and Collalteral plugins use oracles heavily; the main body of the protocol treats that as an implementation detail.
+- Does it use an oracle?:  true; Specific Asset and Collateral plugins use oracles heavily; the main body of the protocol treats that as an implementation detail.
 Built-in assets use Chainlink oracles; other assets (if they’re canonical by the time this review is happening) are likely to use other oracles.
 - Does the token conform to the ERC20 standard?:  The present tokens are ERC20s, yes.
 - Are there any novel or unique curve logic or mathematical models?: Not precisely what you’re asking, but it’ll be important to understand: 1) Basically everything in https://github.com/reserve-protocol/protocol/blob/master/docs/solidity-style.md, some of which is unique to us 2) Our system of Collateral units, described here: https://github.com/reserve-protocol/protocol/blob/master/docs/collateral.md#accounting-units-and-exchange-rates
 - Does it use a timelock function?:  No